NBA

 NFL Mock Draft Round 1: Picks 11-20

-The biggest surprise I have for you is in picks 11-20, with the Jets reaching on a quarterback.
+The biggest surprise I have for you is in picks 11-20, with the Vikings upgrading at tight end.

 The Cowboys did a good job bringing in Quinnen Williams and Rashan Gary, but there’s still work to do on defense.
-Taking a cornerback like Jermod McCoy can help bolster the secondary.
-With a strong draft, the Cowboys can be dark horse Super Bowl contenders, starting with a pick like McCoy.
+Taking a cornerback like Mansoor Delane can help bolster the secondary.
+With a strong draft, the Cowboys can be dark horse Super Bowl contenders, starting with a pick like Delane.

-13. Los Angeles Rams: Jordyn Tyson, WR, Arizona St.
+13. Los Angeles Rams: Makai Lemon, WR, USC

 The Rams reportedly tried to trade for A.J.
 Brown.
 Davante Adams is still productive, but he’s lost a step.
 Meanwhile, Puka Nacua is dealing with off-field issues.
-With that in mind, adding speed to the offense with Jordyn Tyson makes a lot of sense.
+With that in mind, bringing in a wideout who can dominate in the slot makes a lot of sense here, so I’ll give them Makai Lemon.

 15. Tampa Bay Buccaneers: Akheem Mesidor, EDGE, Miami (FL)